Categories

 In this article

-SharePoint vs. OneDrive in a glance
+SharePoint vs. OneDrive at a glance

 OneDrive for Business is built on SharePoint technology, sharing a similar design and a few core functionalities.
 Both tools support several of the same features such as editing Microsoft Office files, co-authoring, file sharing, device access, and syncing to several devices.
 Each OneDrive for Business site is a single SharePoint Online site collection that is only accessible by an individual user, which is why OneDrive for Business URLs follow this format- https://domain-my.sharepoint.com/personal/accountname_domain_com/_layouts/15/onedrive.aspx, based on certain SharePoint-provided standards.